Written by William H. Billings ’68, Kim Hasty, and Michael C. Molter ’94

 Creekside Apartments, two new apartment-style residence halls opened in August 2006, bringing total residential capacity to 956 students.
 Creekside was later renamed the McLean Residential Complex courtesy of a gift from the Thomas R. and Elizabeth E. McLean Foundation.
 Methodist began its 48th academic year in the fall of 2006 with the largest freshman class (417) and the largest number of Presidential Scholars (171) in school history.
 Enrollment reached 2,100 students.

 Methodist observed the 50th anniversary of receiving its charter on Nov.
 1, 2006, with a special convocation and announcement.
 President Hendricks announced that the Board of Trustees had voted unanimously to change the name of Methodist College to Methodist University.
+The University’s academic departments were reorganized from Divisions into Schools: the School of Arts and Humanities, the Reeves School of Business and Economics, the School of Graduate Studies, the School of Public Affairs, and the School of Science and Human Development.

 The University’s Physician Assistant Program added state-of-the-art facilities in 2010, when the Medical Lecture Hall and the Human Anatomy Lab opened.
 In the years that followed, the program established itself as one of the premier Physician Assistant Programs in the region, with consistent 100 percent pass rates on the PANCE exam and an overwhelmingly high demand for the 40 seats in each cohort.